rabbitmq/rabbitmq-website/docs/upgrade.md

   * upgrade RabbitMQ and, if applicable, Erlang
   * start the node
   * watch [monitoring and health check](./monitoring) data to assess the health and recovery of the upgraded node and cluster
-* Once all nodes are upgraded, [enable feature flags](./feature-flags#how-to-enable-feature-flags) introduced in the new version
+* Once all nodes are upgraded, [enable stable feature flags](./feature-flags#how-to-enable-feature-flags) introduced in the new version

 ### Blue-Green Deployment